lkaestner/groovy-cover/README.md

 * no affiliations to ImageMagick or Groovy

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE.md](LICENSE.md) file for details.
+See the [LICENSE](LICENSE) file for details.